yashnaval/MachineLearning/Yash_ML_SL.md

 # Introduction To Machine Learning

-Machine learning (ML) is a type of artificial intelligence (AI) that allows software applications to become more accurate at predicting outcomes without being explicitly programmed to do so.
-Machine learning algorithms use past data as input to predict new output values.
+Machine learning (ML) is the science of making computers learn and act like humans by feeding data and information without being explicitly programmed!.Data is given to system,system analyse it & learn it.Machine acturately makes prediction & decision based on past data.